Fresh heatwave spell in Delhi from Friday | Science-Environment

 Fresh heatwave spell in Delhi from Friday

-The minimum temperature settled at 28 degrees Celsius, three notches more than normal.A fresh heatwave spell was predicted over Delhi from Sunday, but easterly winds prevailing in the national capital under the impact of Cyclone Asani shielded the city against it.
+Jafarpur and Mungeshpur recorded a high of 42.7 degrees Celsius.A fresh heatwave spell was predicted over Delhi from Sunday, but easterly winds prevailing in the national capital under the impact of Cyclone Asani shielded the city against it.

 - Country: